-The Planning within the EYFS follows a Long Term Plan and Medium Term Plans (MTP's) which are based around the childrens' interests.
+The Planning within the EYFS follows a yearly overview and Medium Term Plans (MTP's) which are based around the childrens' interests.
 These plans are used by the EYFS teachers as a guide for weekly planning; however the teacher may alter their plans in response to the needs (achievements and interests) of the children.
 This will be indicated on weekly planning.

 We make regular assessments of children's learning and we use this information to ensure that future planning reflects identified needs.
 Assessment in the EYFS takes the form of observation, and this involves the teacher and other adults as appropriate.
-They also contain information provided by parents and other settings.
+They also contain information provided by parents and other professionals

-At Holy Trinity School, we use the 'Development Matters' guidance to make judgements against the 'development stages' for the Reception children.
-At the end of reception each child's level of development is recorded against 17 ELG's.
+At Holy Trinity School, we use the 'Development Matters' guidance to make judgements against the 'development stages'.

-Within the final term of the child's time in Nursery or Reception, we provide a written summary to parents, reporting their progress against the 'developmental stages' or ELG's and assessment scales.
-We give a reasonable opportunity for the parents to discuss these judgements with their teacher.
+At the end of reception each child's level of development is recorded against 17 ELG's Within the final term of the child's time in Nursery or Reception, we provide a written summary to parents, reporting their progress against the 'developmental stages' or ELG's and assessment scales.